11 Easy Exercises for Ankylosing Spondylitis to Improve Joint Stiffness

 5. Repeat this exercise two to three times in a single session.

-In addition to these exercises, I would strongly recommend an Ankylosing Spondylitis sufferer adopt an active lifestyle.
-Do not remain in your bed, engage yourself in the daily chores of your house this will help the movement of your joints and it will prevent any developing stiffness of the joints and muscles together.
+Do not remain in your bed, engage yourself in the daily chores of your house, this will help the movement of your joints and it will prevent any developing stiffness of the joints and muscles together.

 I would also insist on morning jogging as a part of ankylosing spondylitis exercises.
 Jogging not only improves the health of your muscles and joints, but it is also a very good way for breathing exercises.
-When we are running, we are jogging we have to take a deep breath which increases the chest expansion and compression during respiration and expiration.

 This is a kind of a very good breathing exercise that will prevent any future respiratory complications

 Joint pain and muscle pain become very severe during the winter for these kinds of sufferers, so managing this kind of pain is very important without taking analgesics.
-One of my favourite ways that I often recommend to my patient is the use of an infrared lamp

-Infrared lamps are very easy to use and very handy, just plugin and switch on the device and the warm red light emitting from the lamp will ease your pain almost instantly.
-You can apply over your painful region, the most common painful areas are the upper back and the lower back.
+Infrared lamps are very easy to use and very handy, just plug in and switch on the device, and the warm red light emitted from the lamp will ease your pain almost instantly.

 Keep Reading: Biologics for Ankylosing Spondylitis: Everything you should know